Join us as we break down the specs and production possibilities inside this Novation Launchpad Pro Review.

 - Portable and high-quality build

-- Newly added Note Mode that plays MIDI notes from the pads
+- Custom modes, such as the newly added Note and Chord mode, which plays MIDI notes from the pads

 - Low-profile pads and buttons, great for backpack transport

 - Modes can be used in Ableton, with third-party software, or independently from a computer through MIDI outputs